nimroddanielmaayan/next.js-demo-2/notes.md

     you)
   - At the component level, with <Suspense>, for more granular control

+### Streaming an entire route

 - If any route has a `loading.tsx` file, the entire route will show the contents of that file until the data is fetched (for example - the "dashboard" route in this tutorial)

+- Any subroute of a route with a `loading.tsx` file will also show the contents of that file until the data is fetched.
+To avoid this, we can create a separate `loading.tsx` file for the subroutes, or to use the `route groups` feature in Next.js

+- A `route group` is a way to group multiple routes together in a logical way, without affecting the URL hirarchy.
+To use it, we need to simply wrap the folder name in parentheses - like (overview) for the top level of the dashboard route. these folders won't be displayed in the URL path

+- Loading Skeletons:A common UX pattern is to show an animated "loading" skeleton while the data is being fetched

+### Streaming a single component

+- This can be done by using the built-in `<Suspense>` component, which has a buil-in 'fallback' prop

+- The `<Suspense>` component is wrapped around the component that we want to stream, and the fallback is the `skeleton` UI or some other form of "loading" indicatior, like an animation

+- Grouping components, for streaming purposes: Sometimes we'll want to group multiple components together and stream them as a single unit, to make the user experience less confusing.
+This is done simply by wrapping the relevant components with a single "meta component" , and then wrapping the "meta component" with the `<Suspense>` component

+## Partial Prerendering

--
+- ...